abhilash1in/paperplane/README.md

 ```

 ## Documentation
-Full documentation is available at [paperplane.readthedocs.io](https://paperplane.readthedocs.io).
+Preliminary documentation is available at [paperplane.readthedocs.io](https://paperplane.readthedocs.io).

+Detailed documentation coming soon!

 ## Features
 - Collect interactive inputs and display styled output text based on simple configurations.
+- Dynamic defaults and prompts (the question/message shown to the user) via macros.
     - Use the value from one input to calculate the default value for subsequent inputs.
         - For example, collect a `username` input and use `https://github.com/<io:username>` to auto-compute the default value for the subsequent `github_url` input.
     - Use the `<cwd>` macro to get the current working directory
     - Use the `<env:NAME>` macro to fetch the value for an environment variable.
         - Using the macro `<env:NAME1,NAME2>` will fetch the first available environment variable.
-Useful if, for example, if the environment variable names are different on Windows and Linux.
+Useful if, for example, the environment variable names are different on Windows and Linux.
 Or simply, if you're unsure about which of them will be set.

 See the example **config.yml** below for more awesome features!

 ## Getting Started
-Configuration:
+Paperplane has a convenient `paperplane collect CONFIG_FILE` command that lets you run and test your config file.
+It triggers I/O operations based on the provided parameters and dumps the collected information to your terminal (Python dict format by default or alternatively, JSON) for debugging/verifying.

+For usage inside a Python script, see [here](#usage-within-a-python-script).

+To get started, create a new YAML configuration file as follows:
 **config.yml**
 ```yaml
 backend: click